lewisFarley403/lewisFarley403/README.md

 ### 🧠 [AI for Brain Tumour Detection](https://github.com/lewisFarley403/brain-tumour-detection)
 **TensorFlow, Python, NumPy**
-Implemented CNNs to classify MRI scans with 96% accuracy using advanced hyperparameter tuning (Bayesian search).
+Implemented Convolutiuonal Neural Networks (CNNs) to classify MRI scans with 96% accuracy using advanced hyperparameter tuning (Bayesian search).
 📈 Ranked in the top 10% of the cohort with an 87% module score.

 ---